-Paros has been inhabited since 3200 BC according to the excavations that took place on the islet of Saliagos, located between Paros and Antiparos.
-According to mythology, the Cretan Alkaios was the first king of Paros and built a city on the site of the present capital of Parikia.
-During those times, Crete was trading with Egypt, Assyria, and the Balkans.
+According to excavations on Saliagos, a small island between Paros and Antiparos, Paros has been inhabited since 3200 BC.
+Mythology states that the Cretan Alkaios was the first king of Paros and built a city on the site of the present capital of Parikia.
+At the time, Crete traded goods with Egypt, Assyria, and the Balkans.

 Paros was an ideal place due to its strategic position (in the center of the Cyclades) and fertile land.
 The Cretans turned the island into a naval station and named it a Minoa, an honorific title given to Royal Cretan cities.
 In 1100 BC, the Ionians came to conquer the island.
 After an initial defeat, they managed to win over the Minoans, destroyed their civilization, and became rulers of the island.
 Traces of the former civilization are apparent in the Mycenaen Acropolis near Kolimbithres.

 Around 1100 BC, when the Dorians attacked the Arcadia region, Arcadians fled to the island.
 Their leader was Paros, from whom the island took its name.
 The 8th century BC was a prosperous period in the history of Paros, as the island became a maritime power.
 Apart from economic development, cultural flourishing also took place at the time.
 The Parian marble was in high demand, and works by Parian sculptors included the statue of Nike, the Temple of Apollo in Delos, the Asklepiion, the Apteros Nike (in the Louvre Museum), and others.

 During ancient times, Paros was famous around the Mediterranean for its high-quality semi-transparent marble, found at the Marathi Quarries.
 Indicative masterpieces made of Parian marble are the Temple of Zeus at Olympia, the Venus de Milo, the Hermes of Praxiteles, and many others.